NEW IN BAGSShop now

 Taking their name from the game of polo, chukka boots are a low-ankle boot, usually crafted from three pieces of suede leather.
 If you see yourself going down Casual Avenue, pick a pair in brown or navy – ideal for teaming up with medium and dark shades of indigo denim.
 Those of you more inclined towards the smarter route, then black, naturally.
 If you’re struggling for style inspo on how to wear chukka boots, pair yours with rolled-up chinos or jeans, and a light Oxford shirt.
 For an even more casual style, try a desert boot; this is a type of chukka characterised by a crepe rubber sole that lends itself to off-duty dressing.

 Much loved for its convenient slip-on, slip-off design, the loafer stands as a defining hallmark of the iconic prep aesthetic.
 With the advent of its descendant styles such as penny and tassel loafer, this long-standing shoe now serves multiple style tribes from the fashion follower to the conventional dresser.
 Perfect for summer, loafers can be paired with suits that have a slightly-cropped trouser length or with rolled-up jeans or chinos.
-Pick your socks in a complimentary colour for additional style kudos.
+Pick your socks in a complementary colour for additional style kudos.

 If you want even more easy-going, let us introduce you to the moccasin.
 Another style with the slip-on design, you might also know them as driving shoes, but this is a specific type of if they feature rubber-grommet soles.
 Moccasins aren’t intended for long walks or nightclub jaunts, but are champs of coffee date casual and impromptu lunches.
 There’s no going wrong with a navy or black hero pair, or go against the grain with a rich-coloured suede.